sjvasquez/handwriting-synthesis/readme.md

 ![](img/all_star.svg)

 ## Demo #2
-The following samples were generated with varing style and fixed bias.
+The following samples were generated with varying style and fixed bias.
 Each verse is generated in a different style.

 **Vanessa Carlton – A Thousand Miles (<a href="https://www.azlyrics.com/lyrics/vanessacarlton/athousandmiles.html">lyrics</a>)**
 ![](img/downtown.svg)